Deferred Maintenance

 If maintenance technicians don’t have the skills they need to complete their work, it will lead to inefficiencies or repetitive work.

-Ensure they have the tools to do their job in the form of maintenance training, maintenance checklists, and other information like equipment maintenance logs.
+Ensure they have the right tools to do their job by providing:

-For jobs or equipment that require specialized skills that you do not have on your maintenance team, ensure you have established relationships with the right vendors so they can jump in when needed.
+For jobs or equipment that require specialized skills, make sure to establish relationships with the right vendors so they can jump in when needed.

 Lack of needed manpower

-Sometimes the issue is as simple as not having enough people to do what needs to be done.
-If maintenance tasks and overtime hours keep piling up, it is safe to say you fall in this category.
+Sometimes, the issue is as simple as not having enough people to do what needs to be done.
+If maintenance tasks and overtime hours keep piling up, it is likely more manpower is needed.

 Lack of funding

-Lack of funding is often a common thread tying all the above issues together.
-If top management is unwilling to budge and provide more resources, you are left trying to optimize maintenance workflows to cut costs.
+Lack of funding is often a common thread that ties all other maintenance issues together.
+If top management is unwilling to budge and provide more resources, maintenance managers are left trying to optimize their workflows to cut costs.

-If you are in this boat, take a look at how a good CMMS can increase productivity and reduce maintenance costs while keeping you on top of your maintenance.
+A good CMMS can increase productivity and reduce maintenance costs while helping teams stay on top of their maintenance backlogs.

 Costs and consequences of a poorly managed deferred maintenance backlog

-Here are some of the most common reasons why.
+Here are some of the most common reasons why a poorly managed deferred maintenance backlog can be so detrimental:

 Reduced efficiency

-If your organization calculates metrics like overall equipment effectiveness (OEE) or machine efficiency (or even if you don’t), you will find that slacking on regular maintenance reduces how well your equipment works.
+If an organization calculates metrics like overall equipment effectiveness (OEE) or machine efficiency, they generally find that slacking on regular maintenance reduces how well their equipment works.

 Increase in breakdowns and repairs